DattaSohel/BCG-Strategy-Consulting-Job-Simulation/README.md

 Elisse has sent you a few reports that might be useful and shared the Minto Pyramid Principle to help you structure your response.

+<b>The Answer of Task 1 Is in a Word File Named as Task 1 Answer<b>

 <h2><b>Task 2:</b></h2>
 <hr>